 Individual Placement with Supports (IPS): A model of supported employment emphasizing competitive employment and personal choice where supports are given soon after a person expresses a desire to work.
 It also includes benefits planning, which can help individuals to manage their Social Security benefits effectively when going back to work.

 Integrated Care: Integrated care involves the combined treatment of all areas of health care.
-This includes physical health, mental health and drug abuse.
+This includes physical health, mental health, and substance use disorder.
 This is a better way of helping people who have many health care needs.

 Intermediate Care Facility (ICF): A place, such as a nursing home, that provides long-term and 24-hour care and supervision for its residents.